Edward Olivares Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks 15th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Braves pitching staff ranks 16th in MLB.

-- The Braves have the eighth-ranked team ERA among all league pitching staffs (3.92).
+- The Braves have a 3.79 team ERA that ranks seventh across all league pitching staffs.

-- The Braves allow the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Braves pitchers combine to surrender 10 home runs (0.7 per game), the second-fewest in baseball.

-- Morton (1-1) makes the start for the Braves, his third of the season.
+- The Braves will look to Elder (1-0) in his third start this season.

 © 2023 Data Skrive.
 All rights reserved.